WE LOOK AT SOME OF THE MOST EXPENSIVE GUITARS AVAILABLE AND DISCUSS WHY THESE HIGH-END GUITARS ARE TOTALLY WORTH IT

-A Treble Bleed circuit has been installed which retains the tone of your guitar even when you roll the volume down and the 'Modern Deep C-Shape' neck is far more comfortable to play than vintage models.
+A Treble Bleed circuit has been installed which retains the tone of your guitar even when you roll the volume down, and the 'Modern Deep C-Shape' neck is far more comfortable to play than a vintage model.

 At around £1200, it’s reassuringly expensive yet totally attainable with a little budgeting.

-One of the key noticeable benefits of this guitar is the Roasted Maple neck with hand-rubbed oil and wax finish.
+Take the pictured Music Man Valentine Electric Guitar for example; one of the key noticeable benefits of this guitar is the roasted maple neck with Gunstock oil and hand-rubbed special wax blend.
 When you pick this thing up it basically encourages you to play better as the neck feels amazing in your hands.
 It’s smooth and sleek without any of that drag that sometimes occurs with “sticky” necks.

-In addition to this, the three, classic-voiced single-coil pickups offer an array of tones and are suited to all genres of music whilst the 5-way pickup selector allows you to blend your pickups how you wish.
+The two custom-wound pickups in a HS (Humbucker/Single) configuration with coil-split option offer an array of tones and are suited to all genres of music, whilst the 3-way pickup selector allows you to blend your pickups how you wish.